Fall 2014 Enrollment

 The largest organization on campus, the Spartan Volunteers, hosts fundraisers for local nonprofits, collects books for underprivileged inner-city schools, and gives food and clothing to New York City’s homeless during the popular monthly Midnight Run.
 These are just a few examples of how St. Thomas Aquinas students are reaching out to those in need and educating students to be responsible citizens.

 St. Thomas Aquinas College programs of study within its School of Arts & Sciences, School of Education, and School of Business speak to the needs of today’s society.
-The campus features state-of-the-art classrooms, labs, and study centers to facilitate learning.
+The campus features state-of-the-art classrooms, an innovation center, labs, and study centers to facilitate learning.

 Combining academic rigor with experiential training, St. Thomas Aquinas College prepares students to excel in high-profile fields, from business to education, and in specialized subfields, such as accounting, forensic science, graphic design, sports management, and social media.